Graduated Stereo falloff in 360 – How to do it right:

 The JAUNT Crater:

-What’s the Jaunt crater?
+What’s the nadir crater?
 The image above – again, stripped off color to mark out the areas of stereo better – show it.
 Put on your red-cyan glasses and take a look. (click the image for a larger version).
 A huge section of the bottom of the scene looks like it’s been flattened by a wrecking ball.
 You’ll see it more clearly on the boy’s trousers on the left and the shrubbery on the right.
-What’s more disturbing is, that for a camera that’s so expensive – what it’s giving you is just a “Stereo Band” across the middle.
+What it’s giving you is just a “Stereo Band” across the middle.

 Take a look at how the trees flatten out just above the rope swing.